 The papers of Thomas G. Clemson were kept after his death by his attorney, Richard W. Simpson.
 Following Simpson’s death, his daughter, Maria Louise, took possession of the Clemson papers.
 In 1915 or 1916 Miss Simpson turned the papers over to her brother-in-law, Professor Alester G. Holmes, who recognized their historical importance and the need to have them properly cared for.
 In 1947, Maria Louise Simpson formally donated the papers to Clemson University.

-Clemson Papers are closely related to the John C. Calhoun Papers (Mss 200), the Richard K. Cralle Papers (Mss 109), the Holmes Collection and the Richard W. Simpson Papers (Mss 96).
-There are no restrictions on the use of this collection beyond those of Special Collections.
+Clemson Papers (Mss 2) are closely related to the John C. Calhoun Papers (Mss 200), the Richard K. Cralle Papers (Mss 109), the Holmes Collection and the Richard W. Simpson Papers (Mss 96).
+There are no restrictions on the use of this collection beyond those of Clemson University Special Collections and Archives.